Why Clinical AI Tools Hallucinate Citations — And How to Verify Them

 What Verification Actually Requires

 Better prompting will not fix this.
 Fine-tuning will not fix this.
-The problem requires a fundamentally different architecture — one that separates evidence retrieval from language generation.
+The problem requires a fundamentally different approach to how clinical tools handle citations.

 A verification system for clinical citations needs to do four things: